 Upside: Planning by group is a wonderful way to keep a clear overview on your planning and makes it possible to micro manage your planners.
 Since you have but little quota rows to keep an eye on in your quota management, it is easy to keep a close eye on progress and easily see where may be some delays or where quota may not be met.
 Therefore it is easier to run a tight ship.

 Downside: If you want to start running reports, you would have to click every single group to be taken into account.
 If you don't mind a few clicks, this is not a problem, but if you have a lot of groups in place, this may become annoying.
-Also, it is not possible.
 Also since push reports are created over a particular scheduler, it is not possible to cross-compare different departments over multiple organizations within one push report if you choose for this option.

 Planning by round